Battle of the billionaires: Trump could face a super-rich challenger in 2020

 Billionaire Democrat Steyer pushes for Trump impeachmentJan.
 9, 201901:40

-Bloomberg has ramped up his schedule, speaking on climate change — a signature issue and an area where he's drawn a stark contrast with the Trump.
-On Monday, the former mayor will speak at the National Action Network's Martin Luther King Day breakfast in Washington, D.C. — an event that will be attended by fellow potential presidential contender and former Vice President Joe Biden.
+Bloomberg has ramped up his schedule, speaking on climate change — a signature issue and an area where he's drawn a stark contrast with Trump.
+On Monday, the former mayor of New York spoke at the National Action Network's Martin Luther King Day breakfast in Washington — an event that will be attended by fellow potential presidential contender and former Vice President Joe Biden.

+In acknowledging Biden at the event, Bloomberg said: “Whatever the next year brings for Joe and me, I know we’ll both keep our eyes on the real prize and that is electing a Democrat to the White House in 2020 and getting our country back on track.”

 While speaking at the University of Toronto last week, Bloomberg said a potential candidate like himself — not only a billionaire, but a white man over the age of 50 — shouldn't be discounted.